M-Eljarroudi/incident-analysis-bi-project/README.md

 The client generates a large volume of incident tickets related to store equipment, operational systems, and payment terminals.
 Manual analysis was slow, reactive, and created limited visibility for Level 2 support teams.
 This project builds a full BI system to:

 - Centralize incident history into a SQL Server data warehouse
-- Clean and standardize the dataset
+- Cleans and enriches raw data through SQL
-- Automate loading through SSIS
+- Uses SSIS for repeatable ETL operations
-- Apply dimensional modeling using a star schema
+- Models the data using a star schema for high performance analytics
 - Build a semantic SSAS Tabular model
 - Publish a dashboard to Power BI service connected through a data gateway